Akunnadove/Data-Science-Web-Application/Dementia Prediction Application/README.md

 # Dementia Pro Web Application
-The goal and function of this application is too test if a user is demented or unndemented based on the inputs given.
+The goal and function of this application is to test if a user is demented or unndemented based on the inputs given.
 A machine learning model has been trained and saved with the sole aim of making the prediction.
 The model and web application are deployed using the python flask library.
 ## Project Objectives
 * Collect data
 * Perform Exploratory data analysis on the dataset